wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>38.
 Alienistic Observations</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Bloodstained.
 Has turned all its readers mad.*
 - Your eyes have stalks that can be extended 10'.
-- While standing in the corner of a room, you are standing in all corners of the room.
+- While standing in the corner of a room, you are also standing in another corner of the room for each time you studied this book.
 - Roll 1D4, you gain the following spell: 1.
 [Lengthen](/2020/11/13/lengthen/), 2.
 [Meat Hive](/2020/11/13/meat-hive/), 3.
 [Stone to Teeth](/2020/11/13/stone-to-teeth/), 4.
 [Unspeakeable Speech](/2020/11/13/unspeakable-speech/)
 ###### *From Numbers Aren't Real's [Alienist](https://archonsmarchon.blogspot.com/2021/04/glog-class-abjurer-wizard.html)!*
 </details>